-YMCA Trinity Group, the local charity that helps young people to thrive on their journey to independence, has partnered with mental health campaigns such as IAMWHOLE and Every Mind Matters, to ensure schools are equipped with the skills and strategies to manage mental health and emotional wellbeing.
+Our mental health team help young people to thrive on their journey to independence, and have partnered with mental health campaigns such as IAMWHOLE and Every Mind Matters, to ensure schools are equipped with the skills and strategies to manage mental health and emotional wellbeing.

 Barrington CofE Primary, Fowlmere Primary, Foxton Primary, Petersfield CofE Primary and Steeple Morden CofE Primary are all organising a series of activities, each focusing on different themes or audiences.